Lucas3oo/top-50-tools-and-libs/README.md

 Web app framwork for microservices. https://spring.io
 * Spring data - Layer on top of JPA
 * Spring data projections -  Generate DTOs directly from the SQL query

 ### Micronaut
 Like Spring Boot but doesn't use reflection so the slow start you can get in Spring Boot will not be there. https://micronaut.io

+### Mapstruct
+Mapping between DTOs and entities.
+Uses annotation processing and integrates nicly with Spring. https://mapstruct.org

 ### Debezium
 Distributed platform for change data capture.
 E.g. write once to DB to update a record and propagate an update event to Kafak.
 But it works with AWS Kinesis to with some extra work.
 * https://debezium.io
 * Debezium for MySQL: https://debezium.io/documentation/reference/2.1/connectors/mysql.html
 * Debezium for AWS Kinesis: https://debezium.io/blog/2018/08/30/streaming-mysql-data-changes-into-kinesis/

 ### Redis
 Cache which also has pub/sub.
 Integrates directly into Spring as a cache or as a HTTP session store. https://redis.io

 ### ELK stack
 Search and visualize your log streams in a jiffy with ELK.
 * ElasticSearch, Kibana, Logstash - https://www.elastic.co/what-is/elk-stack

 ### AWS Parameter Store
-Read the config properties from a central location instead oh having ENV-vars or configuration files.
+Read the config properties from a central location instead of having ENV-vars or configuration files.
 Works with e.g. Spring Boot.
 * https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-working-with.html
 * Spring cloud AWS and Parameter store: https://docs.spring.io/spring-cloud-aws/docs/2.2.3.RELEASE/reference/html/#integrating-your-spring-cloud-application-with-the-aws-parameter-store